Hannibal046/Awesome-LLM/README.md

   - [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) - An Easy-to-use, Scalable and High-performance RLHF Framework (70B+ PPO Full Tuning & Iterative DPO & LoRA & RingAttention & RFT).
   - [TRL](https://huggingface.co/docs/trl/en/index) - TRL is a full stack library where we provide a set of tools to train transformer language models with Reinforcement Learning, from the Supervised Fine-tuning step (SFT), Reward Modeling step (RM) to the Proximal Policy Optimization (PPO) step.
   - [unslothai](https://github.com/unslothai/unsloth) - A framework that specializes in efficient fine-tuning.
 On its GitHub page, you can find ready-to-use fine-tuning templates for various LLMs, allowing you to easily train your own data for free on the Google Colab cloud.
+  - [Axolotl](https://github.com/axolotl-ai-cloud/axolotl) - Open-source framework for fine-tuning and evaluating LLMs.
+It simplifies the process of experimenting with different training configurations and makes it easy to reproduce and share results, supporting features like LoRA, QLoRA, DeepSpeed, PEFT, and multi-GPU setups.

 </details>